Hyphen/dotnet-sdk/README.md

 `GetLong`    | Gets a `long` environment variable `GetString`  | Gets a `string` environment variable

-All functions have overloads with a `required` parameter, which can change them from returning `null` for missing/invalid values to throwing `ArgumentException` instesad.
+All functions have overloads with a `required` parameter, which can change them from returning `null` for missing/invalid values to throwing `ArgumentException` instead.
 The numeric functions also include overloads that allow passing `NumberStyles` and `IFormatProvider` to influence the parsing of the numbers.

 _Note that the `Get` functions on `IEnv` can be used to access any environment variable, not just the ones loaded from your `.env` files._